Zen & the Search for Clarity

 • We get another — excellent! - high.

-• Our boss is an ass — we hate going to work - low.
+• Our new boss is an ass — we hate going to work - low.

 • And the cycle continues endlessly throughout our existence.